ejp-rd-vp/CDE-semantic-model-implementations/CDE_version_2.0.0/CSV_docs/README..md

 Hefesto serves as a module dedicated to performing a curation step prior to the conversion of data into RDF.
 The primary transformations carried out by Hefesto include:

+* Adding every domain specific ontological term required to define every instances of the model, these terms are specific for every data element.

 * Splitting the column labeled as `value` into distinct datatypes.
 This enables YARRRML to interpret each datatype differently, facilitating the subsequent processing.

 * Conducting a sanity check on the `stardate` and `enddate` columns to ensure data consistency and validity.